Linacre College, Oxford: Common Room

 Much of the college's social and sporting life is coordinated through the Common Room, of which all students, fellows and staff are members.
 The Common Room's elected executive committee oversees activities and works closely with college officials to represent its members' interests.

 The Common Room organises numerous events during term time.
 Particular highlights include termly bops, which are among the largest student-run parties in Oxford.
 Operating across two floors and outside areas, the bops are themed parties open to members of other colleges.
 The biggest bop of the year is usually the matriculation bop ("sexy sub-fusc” theme) which usually attracts a queue far in excess of the 450 person capacity.
 In 2015, 750 people enjoyed the event at any given time, and more than 950 people attended it throughout the night.
 Other social events include smaller college parties, movie nights, cake baking, cheese and wine tasting and lectures.

 Clubs and societies

 Like all colleges, Linacre has many active sports teams and its members also represent the university in various sports.
-Active societies and clubs include the Linacre Music Society, Linacre College Boat Club, Linacre Recreational Football Society, Linacre Ladies that Lift weightlifting society, Linacre Yoga Society, Linacre Green Society, and Linacre Intercultural Society and Linacre Photo Society, among others.
+Active societies and clubs include the Linacre Music Society, Linacre College Cricket Club (The Honey Badgers), Linacre Recreational Football Society, Linacre Ladies that Lift weightlifting society, Linacre Yoga Society, Linacre Green Society, and Linacre Intercultural Society and Linacre Photo Society, among others.

+The Linacre Boat Club, founded 1968, rows on the river Isis and competes in a wide variety of races throughout the year.